President and CEO

 Monica joined Public Campaign in August of 2007.
-Her role has transitioned over the years and she currently serves as the Special Projects Manager, handling various elements of development, communications, and administration.
-Monica is currently pursuing a Master of Public Administration at The George Washington University's Trachtenberg School of Public Policy and Public Administration - where she concentrated in public and non-profit management.
-Monica is also a graduate of Trinity College in Hartford, CT with a B.A. in Political Science.
+Her role has transitioned over the years and she currently serves as the Director of Operations, handling various elements of human resources administrations, staff and infrastructure management.
+Monica recently obtained her Master of Public Administration from The George Washington University's Trachtenberg School of Public Policy and Public Administration - where she concentrated in public and non-profit management.
+Monica is also a graduate of Trinity College in Hartford, CT.
 In her spare time Monica enjoys spending time with her gigantic kitten Sophie, is an avid fan of Boston sports teams, and enjoys a good book.